khulnasoft-lab/design.khulnasoft.com/contents/components/drawer.md

 - All copy within a drawer should be short, actionable, and use clear language.
 - The drawer should utilize the [skeleton loader](/components/skeleton-loader/) pattern when possible to represent loading content.
 - If an empty state is required, please follow the [empty-state](/patterns/empty-states) guidelines.
+- If a form is added to the drawer, follow [form](/patterns/forms) guidelines when deciding the layout of components, including [buttons](/components/button).
 - Left aligned, except in right-to-left languages where the content is right aligned.
 - For drawers that show documentation, the content is stored in a markdown file in the `gitlab` repo.
   For details, see the [contribution documentation](https://docs.gitlab.com/ee/development/documentation/drawers.html).